 Marvell’s dialogue suggests that the division of man into male and female; both as an individual and a lover, man is at the mercy of a cosmic joke or paradox imposing division and preventing union.

 By stressing his despair at the separation in such a forcible manner, Marvell compels us to realize the infinite sadness of our fallen condition, thus, indirectly drawing attention to the nature of the perfection that was lost.
 Besides, the poem is also remarkable for its simplicity of language and its singing quality.
-The feeling expressed through the poem is strong, sincere, and spontaneous.
-Over, the poem consists of all the quality that we expect in a good lyric.
+The feeling expressed in A Dialogue Between the Soul and Body is strong, sincere, and spontaneous.
+Over, the poem consists of all the qualities that we expect in a good lyric.